tomshaw/laravel-calendar-table/README.md

 The `date_range` array allows you to define the valid start and end year range for populating the calendar table.

-- `start_year`: This option defines the start year for the calendar table.
+- `start_year`: This option defines the earliest start year.
 Defaults to 20 years before the current year.

-- `end_year`: This option defines the end year for the calendar table.
+- `end_year`: This option defines the latest end year.
 Defaults to 20 years after the current year.

 ```php
 'date_range' => [